haskell/cabal/Cabal/doc/developing-packages.rst

     source tree.
 Cabal looks in these directories when attempting to locate files listed in :pkg-field:`includes` and
     :pkg-field:`install-includes`.

 .. pkg-field:: c-sources: filename list

     A list of C source files to be compiled and linked with the Haskell files.

+.. pkg-field:: cxx-sources: filename list

+    A list of C++ source files to be compiled and linked with the Haskell files.
+Useful for segregating C and C++ sources when supplying different command-line arguments to the compiler via the :pkg-field:`cc-options` and the :pkg-field:`cxx-options` fields.
+The files listed in the :pkg-field:`cxx-sources` can reference files listed in the :pkg-field:`c-sources` field and vice-versa.
+The object files will be linked appropriately.

 .. pkg-field:: js-sources: filename list

     A list of JavaScript source files to be linked with the Haskell